Boston Road railway station

 Boston Road railway station was a station on the Western Line of the Auckland rail network, near St Peter's College and Auckland Grammar School.
 It was beneath an overbridge of State Highway 1, one of the busiest motorways in New Zealand.
 At the southern end of the station is the north western wall of Mt Eden Prison.
-The station closed on 10 April 2010, the day after the opening of the new Grafton station, and has since been largely demolished.

 Until double-tracking between the station and Mt Eden in 2005, eastbound morning trains ran on the westbound track through the loop, avoiding the need for the school pupils to cross the line.
+The station closed on 10 April 2010, the day after the opening of the new Grafton station, and has since been largely demolished.

 History

 The line played an important part in the history of St Peter's College.
 From the time the school opened in 1939 many students came from the western suburbs of Auckland using the train service (known at that time at St Peter's College as the "North train") to attend the school.
 Until 1964 the nearest station was Mt Eden station, a ten-minute walk to or from the school.
 By 1964 about 250 St Peter's boys were using the train and walking between Mt Eden station and the school.

 Brother T. A. Monagle, who supervised the train boys and who travelled on the train each day for that purpose, approached the Railways Department to request that the train stop at the school.
 The college had several reasons for asking that the trains should stop there.
 "The traffic in Mt Eden Road had become very heavy, and was a constant danger to the younger and more thoughtless of our pupils, and another source of considerable danger existed at Mt Eden station where supervision was necessary to prevent accidents when the boys were boarding the train.
 Again, the train would disgorge its pupils at Mt Eden and then chug merrily past the school almost empty, leaving the boys to walk half a mile, often in heavy rain."